azzatha/a2a-abundance/README.md

 # A2A: relating AlphaMissense pathogenicity predictions to experimental protein abundance

+Analysis code and derived data for the manuscript:

+> Azza Althagafi. *Evidence for functional-site decoupling in protein abundance
+> assays using AlphaMissense scores.* Manuscript in preparation.

 A single fixed transformation of AlphaMissense pathogenicity scores is compared against multiplexed measurements of protein abundance and stability for six proteins (PTEN, TPMT, NUDT15, ASPA, PRKN, VKORC1), and variants predicted